Eurasian Lynx (Lynx lynx) - Lynx genus - Fact Slide showing Range, Size and Endangered Status.

 Lynx in National Park Bavarian Forest By Aconcagua (Own work), GFDL or CC BY-SA 3.0, via Wikimedia Commons.

-The wide ranging Eurasian Lynx (Lynx lynx) is the largest of the four wild cats in the Lynx genus.
-Due to hunting for their luxurious fur, as well as persecution by farmers, they have been extirpated from large areas within their range.
+Due to hunting for their luxurious fur, as well as persecution by farmers, Lynxes have been extirpated from many areas within their range.
 Some of the remaining isolated sub-populations are now severely threatened.

 Eurasian Lynx (Lynx lynx) Classification